 The town is spread out over 35 square miles, mostly along and on side roads off Route 8, which hugs the Farmington River and is the major state highway ferrying visitors from Connecticut into the Berkshires, and Route 23, which is the east-west connector across South Berkshire.
-Two state forests, the Otis Reservoir, the nearby Big

 The East Otis area, adjoining Tolland in Hampden County, includes the reservoir now a vast recreational waterway and Berkshire County access to Tolland State Forest.
 It maintains a distinct identity, with its own zip code and post office.

 The area known as North Otis, along Route 8 toward the Becket line, is home to the Otis Poultry Farm, no longer a community of chickens but an increasingly active retail operation popular with visitors and local residents.
 (A few roosters are brought in to add atmosphere during the summer.)
 West Otis, along Route 23 (Monterey Road), is located around the intersection of Town Hill Road and Tyringham Road.